How to Secure Internships from Your First Year: Early Strategies

 Internship interviews may feature some or all of the following:

-Write down your answers and practice saying them out loud.
-Ask a friend or family member to do a mock interview with you.
+Put your answers in writing and rehearse speaking them aloud.
+Have a friend or relative conduct a simulated interview with you.
 This builds confidence and helps you organize your thoughts.

 3. Prepare Your Own Questions